ibm-cloud-docs/apps/create-deploy-cli.md

 {: toc-services="apps"}
 {: toc-completion-time="30m"}

-Use this tutorial to create and deploy an application using the {{dev_cli_short}} (`ibmcloud dev`) commands that are included with the {{site.data.keyword.cloud}} Command Line Interface.
+Use this tutorial to create and deploy an application using the {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands that are included with the {{site.data.keyword.cloud}} Command Line Interface.
 The `ibmcloud dev` commands let you use a starter kit or cloud-enable your existing app code.
 {: shortdesc}

 ## Objectives